Claypot chicken, or murgh ka dum, murgh dum pukht, or, as the Raj referred to it, dum-poked chicken is a spicy and aromatic baked chicken dish.

-- Using a large oven dish with a tightly sealing lid, add chicken, masala powder, chilli powder, ground turmeric, garam masala and salt.
-Toss the chicken to cover with the spices.
+- Using a large oven dish with a tightly sealing lid, add the chicken, masala powder, chilli powder, ground turmeric and garam masala.
+Toss the chicken well to cover with the spices.

 - Now add the onion paste, nut paste, ginger-garlic paste and coriander-chilli paste, and mix gently, but well.

-- Add the curry leaves and yoghurt, and mix well, as above.
+- Add the curry leaves and yoghurt, then mix well, as above.
 Put the lid on the pot and refrigerate overnight.

 - Preheat oven to 175C.
 Remove chicken from refrigerator 30 minutes before cooking – do not take it out sooner, as chicken kept at room temperature can kill people.

 - Stir the chicken well, but gently.
 Crumble or pour the ghee over the top of the chicken, then seal the pot with baking paper or aluminium foil.
-Place lid on the pot, put into the pre-heated oven and cook for one hour.
+Place the lid on the pot and put it into the pre-heated oven.
+Cook for one hour.

 - After one hour, remove from the oven, but do not open the lid.
 Let the dish stand for another 15 minutes.

 - After 15 minutes open the lid and remove the foil.
 Add the lime juice and gently mix.
-Sprinkle with mint and coriander.
-Serve with plain rice or chapatis.
+Sprinkle with the mint and coriander leaves.